0x01x02x03/bootnet/README.md

 There are many applications in this repository below there are titles with scriptname to help you with those applications.

+#installation

+Create a file called *shodan.key* and put your shodan api key in it.
+And now you are ready to go.

 #usage

 ##count.py